technicat/technicat.github.io/README.md

-# technicat.github.io

 Copyright (c) 2017 Technicat LLC.
 All Rights Reserved.
 (This is not open source)

-The GitHub page for Technicat LLC.
+This is the GitHub page for Technicat LLC.
 Used as the main company [web site](https://technicat.github.io/).

 All components and graphics are copyright of their respective owners.